-I am an experimental biologist, working mainly on colitis and colitis-associated colorectal cancer, looking into the link between inflammation and tumourigenesis.
+Nadia is a DPhil student, working mainly on colitis and colitis-associated colorectal cancer, looking into the link between inflammation and tumourigenesis.

 - Undertaking an integrated omics analysis of colitis-associated progressor lesions and sporadic lesions, to determine whether molecular characterization of colitis affected bowel tissue can aid determine further cancer risk.

 - Elucidating the carcinogenic pathway of colitis-associated colorectal cancer, particularly looking into the WNT signalling pathway

 Dynamic and adaptive cancer stem cell population admixture in colorectal neoplasia.

 Vasquez EG. et al, (2022), Cell stem cell, 29, 1213 - 1228.e8

 Lef1 restricts ectopic crypt formation and tumor cell growth in intestinal adenomas